oracle/weblogic-kubernetes-operator/documentation/staging/content/faq/external-clients.md

   using [a WebLogic custom T3 or T3S channel](#adding-a-weblogic-custom-channel)
   that is configured on the target with the following configuration:
-  - Specify a public address that matches the same fully decorated DNS address that the client will use.
+  - Specify a public address that matches the same fully decorated DNS address that the applications will use.
     - For example,
       if the target resource is in WebLogic cluster `mycluster` that is part of domain with a domain UID `myuid` running in domain